spotinst/help/src/docs/elastigroup/features-azure/commitments-setup-aks.md

 <img width="500" src="https://github.com/user-attachments/assets/71cae309-ad03-4c61-9859-c455bef17ec2" />

-The first time you use commitments; you must add at least one permission at the tenant level so Spot can connect to Azure environments.
+The first time you use commitments; you must add at least one permission at the tenant level, so Spot can connect to Azure environments.
 In addition, you must add the custom reader role.

 These permissions give you access to all the resources under the same tenant.
 You need these permissions to turn on Elastigroup commitments.